srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     private readonly static string s_connectionString = "HostName=AZ-220-HUB-1119.azure-devices.net;DeviceId=DownstreamDevice1;SharedAccessKey=ygNT/WqWs2d8AbVD9NAlxcoSS2rr628fI7YLPzmBdgE=;GatewayHostName=AZ-220-VM-EDGEGW.eastus.cloudapp.azure.com";
     ```

-1. Save the file.

-1. Locate the **Main** method.
+1. On the **File** menu, click **Save**.

+1. Scroll down to lcoate the **Main** method, and then take a minute to review the code.

     This method contains the code that instantiates the `DeviceClient` using the configured Connection String, and specifies `MQTT` as the transport protocol to use for communicating with the Azure IoT Edge Gateway.

     ```csharp
     s_deviceClient = DeviceClient.CreateFromConnectionString(s_connectionString, TransportType.Mqtt);